SathyaBhat/sathyabh.at/content/weekly-notes-41-2024/index.md

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "poke-bowl-241013-1.jpg" "Teriyaki Salad Bowl" "Weekly Notes" >}}

 On Saturday, we went to Venn Cafe for brunch.
 Compared to other cafes, Venn has better food options and the coffee isn't too bad either.
 I had the Fried Potatoes with Pesto and Poached Eggs, while Jo had the Pumpkin Fritters.
-I didn't my food that much - the potatoes while nice and crunchy but pretty bland for the most part.
-Jo's Pumpkin Fritters were really good and would have traded my food for hers pretty bland for the most part.
+I didn't like my food that much - the potatoes were quite crunchy but pretty bland for the most part.
 Jo's Pumpkin Fritters were really good and would have traded my food for hers 😆.
 The coffee was good as always.
 Worth a revisit to check out the other food options!

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-brunch-241013-3.jpg" "Brunch at Venn Cafe" "Weekly Notes" >}}